vidify/vidify/README.md

 * The regular installation with pip: `pip install --user vidify`.
 Other APIs and Players can be used by installing the extra required packages, like `pip install --user vidify[extra1,extra2]`.
 Read the [APIs section](#the-apis) and the [Players section](#the-players) for more.
 By default, Vidify includes the Spotify APIs and VLC as the player.
 * You can download the latest stable [release](https://github.com/marioortizmanero/vidify/releases).
 There should be binaries avaliable for Mac OS, Linux and Windows.
 These already include mpv support and most of the supported APIs.
 * Linux:
+    * Any distro: you can use snap to install it: `snap install vidify`
     * Arch Linux: you can install it from the AUR: [`vidify`](https://aur.archlinux.org/packages/vidify/).
-Read the optional dependencies to use more APIs and players.
 Maintained by me ([marioortizmanero](https://github.com/marioortizmanero)).
     * Gentoo: there's an e-build maintained by [AndrewAmmerlaan](https://github.com/AndrewAmmerlaan) at [media-video/vidify](https://packages.gentoo.org/packages/media-video/vidify).
-    * Feel free to upload it to your distro's repositories!
-Let me know in an issue so that I can add it to this list.
+    * *Feel free to upload it to your distro's repositories!
+Let me know in an issue so that I can add it to this list.*

 ### The APIs